-Hence, Grisar’s work was a key ingredient in DA’s “conversion” to the Roman Catholic Church.
-One wonders why books that could have such an impact are no longer in print.
-For this six-volume set, I think Grisar realized that it was a cumbersome read.
-Richard Stauffer makes an interesting comment on Grisar’s six volume set: “This monumental work, replete with all sorts of repetitions, abounding in digressions that are often long enough to be monographs in their own right, is not very easy to read” [Richard Stauffer, Luther As Seen By Catholics (Virginia: John Knox Press, 1967), 15] Grisar actually edited the six volumes down to a popular one volume text- which is also out of print, but easy enough to find used for around ten dollars.
+Grisar’s work was a key ingredient in this apologist's “conversion” to the Roman Catholic Church.
+If this body of work from Grisar is so powerful, one wonders why it's no longer in print?
+I suspect even Grisar himself realized his six-volume set was a cumbersome read.
+Richard Stauffer makes an interesting comment on it: “This monumental work, replete with all sorts of repetitions, abounding in digressions that are often long enough to be monographs in their own right, is not very easy to read” [Richard Stauffer, Luther As Seen By Catholics (Virginia: John Knox Press, 1967), 15] Grisar eventually edited the six volumes down to a popular one volume text, also out of print, but easy enough to find used.

-I’ve questioned DA on Grisar before.
-I understand the emotional bond that he has to Hartmann Grisar.
+In fairness, I understand the emotional bond Rome's defender has to Hartmann Grisar.
 I remember being a garden-variety-non-denominational evangelical-Arminian and hearing RC Sproul for the first time.
 But simply because we have an emotional attachment to an author does not mean we should neglect to evaluate their work.
-I posit that when he read Grisar, he didn’t read anything that would evaluate Grisar and the worth that his books have in popular academia.
-I continue to hold that he has an emotional attachment to an outdated approach to Luther.
-His recent posting of Grisar’s work tells me he still hasn't done a critical evaluation of Grisar.
+I posit that when Grisar was utilized, Rome's defender didn’t read anything that would evaluate Grisar and the worth that his books have had in popular academia.
+Had he done so, he would have come to realize Grisar's work is an outdated approach to Luther.

 Richard Stauffer has succinctly said,